mannievilla/mannievilla/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-`#ffffff` I'm currently working on completing the CodeUp course in Data Science.
+I'm currently working on completing the CodeUp course in Data Science.
-`#ffffff` I have taken other courses online.
+I have taken other courses online.
-😄 I am happy that I was able to start this journey.
+I am happy that I was able to start this journey.
-⚡ I plan to continue learning Data Science.
+I plan to continue learning Data Science.